Blink-182 (album): Music and style

 Bassist and vocalist Mark Hoppus considered his lyricism on Untitled his most personal to that point.

 While still rooted in pop-punk, Untitled finds the band expanding their sonic template with darker, more restless songs and off-kilter hooks.
 All three members felt encumbered by the standard 4/4 punk pattern and had a desire to expand.
 The compositions on the record have been described as musically diverse and "borderline experimental."
-Overall, the album's general sound has been described as pop-punk, alternative rock, emo, new wave, and post-hardcore.
+The album's general sound has been variously categorized as pop-punk, alternative rock, emo, new wave, post-hardcore and scene music.
 It additionally pulls from concepts like New Romanticism, gothic pop, jangle pop, post-punk and power pop.
 Ben Wener, of the Milwaukee Journal Sentinel, described the composition of the album as "expansive, downcast, and sometimes spectral."
 Kelefa Sanneh, writing for The New York Times, considered that the album may have been influenced by the growing presence of emo pop.
 "Much of the punk has been dissolved, the buzzsaw guitars faded into the corners, allowing room for staggering dynamics, cathartic guitar bursts and a weightier, more experimental and ambitious sound", wrote Tom Bryant of Kerrang!.
 In an interview with MTV Album Launch, Hoppus said that the desired effect of the album was for people to listen to it and say, "Wait a minute...that's Blink-182?"

+Reflecting on the album, DeLonge cited influences from bands such as Queen, the Police, and the Cure that had long been part of the group's musical tastes but had rarely surfaced on earlier releases.
 One of the primary musical influences on the album was Failure's 1996 album Fantastic Planet, which is why they asked the band's leader, Ken Andrews, to collaborate with them.
 Another influence on the trio was the expansive sound of Bad Astronaut's Houston: We Have a Drinking Problem (2002).